AssistiveRoboticsLaboratory/AssistiveRoboticsLaboratory.github.io/_pages/about.md

    - Experiences in mechatronics design

 *  Application Process:
-   - Once submitted the official application to the PhD program of Mechanical Engineeirng, please fill out this [survey](https://forms.gle/YtPErmCJAitATLG98) here.
+   - Once submitted the official application to the PhD program of Mechanical Engineeirng, please fill out this [survey](https://forms.gle/YtPErmCJAitATLG98).

 NEWS
 ------